bobc/Prusa-Mini-assembly/README.md

 # Prusa-Mini-assembly

+Note : this is WIP and not complete or checked for accuracy.

+This repo is "unofficial", I have no connection with Prusa.

 This repo contains OpenSCAD scripts which create an assembly for a Prusa Mini.
 Addtionally, a BOM is derived from the model.

 Where available, 3D model files for printed parts, custom mechanical parts, PCBs are original Prusa files from the following repositories: